sycko/Website/source/Electronics Blog/index.markdown

 <a http://www.instructables.com/id/Electronic-Music-Box-Powered-by-Arduino-sort-of/ >This</a> is the design for a music box powered by an Arduino microcontroller.
 The music is stored on a piece of paper and read through the device.
 As the paper passes through the device an infrared light reads the black and white marking on the paper and sends a signal to be played by the music box.

 <a http://www.instructables.com/id/This-Is-Your-Brain-On-Music/step3/Beat-detection-music-visualization-Arduino-and-Pro/ >This</a> is a design for a musical beat detector controlled by an Arduino microcontroller.
+The designer uses processing to register the sound, which is then transmitted to the visualizer.
+By using processing, the designer doesn't have to worry about white noise.
+To get different colors, the designer assigned colors to different buckets.
+When a beat lands in a certain bucket, that color is displayed.